wagtail/rfcs/text/078-adopt-stimulus-js.md

 This RFC proposes that Wagtail adopt [Stimulus](https://stimulus.hotwired.dev/) for its lightweight JavaScript framework.

-The aim of this lightweight framework is to provide a consistent, predictable and extensible way to build interactive JavaScript UI elements.
+The aim of adopting a lightweight framework is to provide a consistent, predictable and extensible way to build interactive JavaScript UI elements.

-So that that Wagtail has a solid alternative to jQuery widgets, inline script tag usage, window globals and initialising JavaScript to the DOM when added dynamically.
+So that Wagtail has a solid alternative to jQuery widgets, inline script tag usage, window globals and initialising JavaScript to the DOM when added dynamically.
 While further enhancing the ability for Wagtail to move towards a platform that can be further extended and built upon by other developers.

-Stimulus is an evolution on what we are already doing in almost all JS interactivity written in the last few years.
+Stimulus is an evolution of what we are already doing in almost all JS interactivity written in the last few years.
 Setting up data attributes to attach JS interactivity.
-However, this is a more consistent approach without needing to init things and providing a simple way to do small scale reactivity (e.g. local state driven changes).
+However, this is a more consistent approach without needing to init things and providing a simple way to do small scale reactivity (e.g. local state-driven changes).

 > 🚧 A prototype implementation of this proposal is available for review and testing on https://github.com/lb-/wagtail-rfcs/tree/rfc/stimulus or https://github.com/lb-/wagtail/pull/5.

-### Primary Goals
+### Primary goals

 - **Django/Python first** - Where possible, Django (using Python and then HTML templates) first and JavaScript second.
-It should be easy to to basic things (use existing widgets, modify initial data, change some basic behaviour) by using existing Django or Wagtail approaches (e.g. `attrs` on widgets or a similar approach on Wagtail Template components).
+It should be easy to do basic things (use existing widgets, modify initial data, change some basic behaviour) by using existing Django or Wagtail approaches (e.g. `attrs` on widgets or a similar approach on Wagtail Template components).
 More complex changes should be able to be done in templates alone.
 Finally building new JS behaviour or re-writing core logic should be able to be done in JavaScript where HTML data attributes are not suitable.
-- **Not replacing React** - There is no need to replace React, it serves a critical purpose for complex, self-contained and heavy state driven UI elements.
+- **Not replacing React** - There is no need to replace React, it serves a critical purpose for complex, self-contained and heavy state-driven UI elements.
 The framework must be able to be used with React and React must be able to be used by it.
 - **Vanilla JS** - The framework should use and promote browser APIs, not getting in the way of native functions such as event handling and element selectors but add convenience where suitable that can easily be bypassed.
 Note: Vanilla JS is an overloaded term - refer to this site as a guide http://vanilla-js.com/ .
 - **Accessibility** - it should be easy to use existing accessibility approaches or add them to components.
 - **Secure** - The solution must support our move towards zero globals and zero inline scripts (CSP compliance) to build the UI elements and ensure they get instantiated wherever they appear (inline panel, modals, StreamField).
 See also [RFC 33](https://github.com/wagtail/rfcs/pull/33) and links below relating to CSP compliance.
 - **Extensible** - Let Wagtail developers enhance/extend/reuse these elements without needing to have a JavaScript build tool, along with using this framework for their own custom UI elements.
 - **Composable** - Within or outside of Wagtail it must be possible to compose behaviour using a mix of Wagtail provided and custom JS behaviours.
-Unlike any similar library Stimulus allows [multiple controllers](https://stimulus.hotwired.dev/reference/controllers#multiple-controllers) to be added to the same element.
+Unlike any similar library, Stimulus allows [multiple controllers](https://stimulus.hotwired.dev/reference/controllers#multiple-controllers) to be added to the same element.
 - **Powerful for Frontend devs** - Ensure the core team and code contributors get to leverage the power of a build tool system, including TypeScript, unit testing and our pattern library (Storybook).
-- **Namespaced** - Wagtail implementations should be namespaced or somehow isolated from other potential duplicate usage of the same libraries.
+- **Namespaced** - Wagtail implementations should be namespaced or somehow isolated from other potential duplicate usages of the same libraries.
-- **i18n/l10n** - It should be easy to provide translated / localised content to the elements.
+- **i18n/l10n** - It should be easy to provide translated/localised content to the elements.

-### Secondary Goals
+### Secondary goals

-- **External reuse** - Is there a pathway toward the components that are built to be used in isolation of styles and in isolation of even Wagtail itself (e.g. as a importable module)?
+- **External reuse** - Is there a pathway toward the components that are built to be used in isolation of styles and in isolation of even Wagtail itself (e.g. as an importable module)?
 - **ES6 Modules Compatible** - There should be an easy migration path to adoption of ES6 modules this will be out of scope for this RFC but it is good to call out.

-### History & Initial Research
+### History & initial research

 Throughout 2022, Wagtail has been releasing a major UI overhaul of the user interface and features in Wagtail’s page editor.

 As new UI components have been built, there is an understanding that jQuery is not an option, but React is not suitable for content that needs to be driven mostly by content in Django templates.
-This has lead to extremely ad-hoc approaches for UI elements, there is almost no consistency between how the new breadcrumbs, tabs and tooltips have been built.
+This has led to extremely ad-hoc approaches for UI elements, there is almost no consistency between how the new breadcrumbs, tabs and tooltips have been built.
 This makes it extremely hard for new developers to get started and core developers to maintain frontend code.

 React is an incredible library but better serves situations where the full control of the DOM branch is given to React, DOM rendering is 'given over' to JavaScript and Django templates cannot be leveraged (easily) to change what is inside those DOM elements.

-jQuery has served a great purpose, providing easy DOM traversal and manipulation, however it is becoming a bottleneck for new features and modern DOM APIs are sufficient and jQuery does not solve the problem of making it easy to write consistent code (component state).
-Additional to this we end up having to a lot of 'initialising' of elements whenever added to the DOM by other means (other JS or maybe async HTML).
+jQuery has served a great purpose, providing easy DOM traversal and manipulation, however, it is becoming a bottleneck for new features and modern DOM APIs are sufficient and jQuery does not solve the problem of making it easy to write consistent code (component state).
+Additional to this we end up having to do a lot of initialising of elements whenever added to the DOM by other means (other JS or maybe async HTML).

-This lead us (UI team) to do initial research at the start of 2022 into what frameworks exist (based on suggestions from the Wagtail community).
+This lead us (the UI team) to do initial research at the start of 2022 into what frameworks exist (based on suggestions from the Wagtail community).
 See [Lightweight JavaScript Framework research](https://github.com/lb-/bakerydemo/blob/ui-experiments/lightweight-frontend-framework-investigation-2022.md).

 This also lead to various rounds of feedback about what approaches could work with a leaning towards Stimulus.
 See the following links: